basestar/basestar/basestar-storage/README.md

 If writing to the secondary, the instance is updated in the secondary storage, new index records are created as normal, and a tombstone record is created in the secondary storage for all prior covering indexes that are no longer covering indexes.
-Tombstone records are also created in the primary storage for all newly covering indexes, unless non-tombstone records exist for the same key
+Tombstone records are also created in the primary storage for all newly covering indexes, unless non-tombstone records exist for the same key, and the original value from the secondary storage is written to the primary storage.

 #### read